cloudmesh-community/fa19-516-144/project/report.md

 7. Take the generated key, generated, nonce, and ciphertext
 8. Encrypt the nonce and key with CmsEncryptor using RSA
 9. Store an integer encoding of the ciphertext in the cloudmesh config
-10. Store the encrypted key and nonce in separate files with the hash as base name
+10. Store the encrypted key and nonce in separate files with hashed base name
 11. Delete the temporary file

 #### Internal Process for Decryption